boytchev/viu/README.md

 # Viu
 Virtual design for models for vision impairement users.

-Note!
-Do not look in this repository (so far there is only garbage in it).
-By mid-September 2021 there should some 3D models ready.

 # About

 These models are build for the National Scientific Program